vineethtatipatri19/VMS/SETUP.md

 docker-compose up -d --build
 ```

-This command will:
-- Build the backend Go application
-- Build the frontend React application
-- Start PostgreSQL database
-- Start all services in the background

-**Wait 30-60 seconds** for all services to fully start.
+Wait 30-60 seconds for all services to fully start.

 ### 3. Run Database Migrations

-> **Important**: Automatic migrations are currently not working due to a golang-migrate path issue.
-Migrations must be run manually:

 ```bash
 # Run all migrations (001 through 007)